sai411/Genea_DevSecOps_assignment/README.md

     "email": "sai@example.com"
   }'

-  Then you can observe the data gain by visiting <alb_dns>/users
+  Then you can observe the data by visiting <alb_dns>/users

 ```